Baylor Law School is unique.

 Practice Court: Trial by Fire

-Every law school in the country offers some trial advocacy courses that students can elect to take.
-But Baylor Law School is the only law school that requires every third-year student to go through Practice Court: a two-quarter, four-course, real-world advocacy training ground, where students will get the chance to do opening statements, direct examinations, cross-examinations, voir dire, bench hearings, depositions, and at least three full trials in front of experienced trial lawyers.
+Every law school in the country offers trial advocacy courses.
+Baylor Law School is the only law school that requires every third-year student to go through Practice Court—our legendary, two-quarter, four-course immersion in real-world trial work.
+Students deliver opening statements.
+Master direct and cross-examinations.
+Conduct voir dire.
+Handle bench hearings and depositions.
+And try at least three full cases in front of seasoned trial lawyers.

 Advocacy Faculty: Real-World Experience Matters